Prompt Injection Was Never the Real Problem

 Agents become dangerous when:

-• tools are over-privileged,
+• Tools are over-privileged.

-• actions execute without confirmation,
+• Actions execute without confirmation.

-• memory is writable and reused,
+• Memory is writable and reused.

-• and multiple systems are stitched together implicitly.
+• Multiple systems are stitched together implicitly.

 This aligns with what we see in production environments: most real-world failures are authorization and orchestration failures, not model failures.